Faculty & Staff Directory

 Born in Chicago, his family made a corporate move to England when Captain Ziskal was 8 and returned to the U.S. when he was 17.
 During those years, he attended prep and boarding school and developed a love of cricket, captaining three teams.
 He attended many air shows, developing a deep respect for the heritage and traditions of the Royal Air Force.
 His family also traveled extensively throughout Europe returning every few years to the US via transatlantic air.
 These airline trips and the international travel formed a foundation for a life spent in three distinct paths of aviation, traveling the world.

 The attraction of that airline career was too strong and Captain Ziskal began the third path of his aviation experience in 1976 when he was hired by American Airlines.
 He was promoted to captain in early 1987 and check airman in 1991.
 Captain Ziskal has flown in several civilian and military air shows.
-He also has flown a number of inaugural flights including the first twin engine revenue trans-Pacific flight and the first ever RNAV procedures in South America.
+He also has flown multiple inaugural flights including the first twin engine revenue trans-Pacific flight and the first ever RNAV procedures in South America.
 The latter was accomplished at the FIDAE Aviation Expo in Santiago, Chile in a Boeing 777 with a passenger list that included the FAA Administrator and the chief of civil aviation and the Air Force of every Central and South American country.
 Captain Ziskal has also authored procedures for international operations, check airman training and simulator training.
 During the 2004 Mideast conflict Captain Ziskal ran the Civil Reserve Airlift operation for American from Frankfurt and flew the first American flights to Kuwait over Egypt and Saudi Arabia and later over Iraq carrying troops and equipment to support the war effort.
-His current seniority number with American is 6 and he plans to retire in 2013.
+He retired in 2011 after 35 years with American at seniority #6.

-Captain Ziskal has accumulated over 26,000 hours of flight time and has made more than 2,000 Atlantic and Pacific crossings.
-He has carried over 850,000 passengers to all of the inhabited continents logging in excess of 6,800,000 miles.
+Captain Ziskal has accumulated over 27,000 hours of flight time and has made more than 2,000 Atlantic and Pacific crossings.
+He has carried over 850,000 passengers to all of the inhabited continents, logging in excess of 6,800,000 miles.

 Captain Ziskal holds a Master of Education degree from Wayne State University.
-He lives with his wife, Dr. Robin Rose, a CEO with Girls, Inc, Jacksonville, FL.
-They have 3 daughters and 4 grandchildren.
+He is also a Senior Analyst for BRZ, Inc. specializing in ASAP safety trend analysis for the U.S. Navy.
+He lives with his wife, Dr. Robin Rose, a CEO with Girls, Inc. Jacksonville, in St. Augustine, FL.
+They have 3 married daughters and 6 grandchildren.